 Applications are invited for Ludwig-Maximilian University of Munich Scholarships to study dissertation projects related to Buddhism within a broad range of subjects and disciplines for the year 2020.
-International applicants are eligible to apply for this application program.
+International applicants are eligible to apply for this scholarship program.

 Welcome to Ludwig-Maximilians-Universität München – the University in the heart of Munich.
 LMU is recognized as one of Europe’s premier academic and research institutions.
 Since our founding in 1472, LMU has attracted inspired scholars and talented students from all over the world, keeping the University at the nexus of ideas that challenge and change our complex world.